aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-test.md

 The Amazon Resource Name \(ARN\) of the IAM execution role for the contract tests to assume and use when performing operations\.

-If you do not specify an execution role, the contract tests use the environment credentials or the credentials specified in the [Boto 3 credentials chain](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)\.
+If you don't specify an execution role, the contract tests use the environment credentials or the credentials specified in the [Boto3 credentials chain](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)\.

 ## Output<a name="resource-type-cli-test-output"></a>